Set-ExecutionPolicy

 Runing unsigned scripts

-If you set the PowerShell execution policy to RemoteSigned it is still possible to run unsigned scripts:
+Even if the PowerShell execution policy is set to RemoteSigned it is still possible to run unsigned scripts:

 Save the script file on your computer, Right-click the file, and click "Properties."